 What garden birds can you attract in UK?

 There are many species of birds in the UK and most of them can be easily attracted to your garden, as long as your house isn’t situated too close to a big city.
 Big cities are usually only penetrated by predatory birds, like owls and gulls (in cities near the shore).

 And many others.
 See a full list on British Garden Birds.

-Nothing attracts animals as good as food does.
-Feeding birds year round will make them stay with you.
+Nothing attracts animals, as well as food, does.
+Feeding birds year-round will make them stay with you.
 Avoid wheat unless you want pigeons (most gardeners don’t)!
 A mixture of seeds including millet, sunflower and hemp will attach many of the more colourful specimens, like tits and even bullfinches.